top of page

 Meet the Author & Founder of ByRecruiters

-Hi, I’m Ana—psychologist, former recruiter, and the founder of ByRecruiters.
+Hi, I’m Ana, a psychologist, former recruiter, and the founder of ByRecruiters.
 Since 2018, over 13,000 job seekers worldwide have used my tools to land better jobs and build careers they’re proud of.
 My resume templates and job search strategies have been featured in The Muse, Fast Company, Jobscan, and more.
 I blend psychology and hiring know-how to help you stand out and get hired.
 If you’re serious about landing your next job faster and standing out for all the right reasons, you’ve come to the right place.

 bottom of page